The Thin Line Between Comprehension and Persuasion in LLMs: Related Work and Background

 \subsection{Formal Dialogue Models}

 An FDM is a collection of rules that models the dynamics of dialogue from a formal standpoint.
 It normally encodes the ability to `win' (here, to persuade) a dialogue as a two-or-more-player game based on some logic.
-FDMs could be, amongst various paradigms, constructive (that is, using a formal logic), or argumentative (using an informal logic; see, e.g. \citealt{BarthKrabbe}).
-The former is known to be \textbf{inflexible to common human dialogue acts}.
-The latter encodes human conversations well, and it is typically defined as `anything that is not formal logic' \cite{perelman,vaneemeren,WaltonInformal}.\footnote{\citet{AnthonyBlair2015} proposed that this definition emphasised the study of arguments and argumentation within a natural-language context.} A criticism of both approaches is that the rules \textbf{depend strongly on the pragmatic context}, and overlook relevant details of a successful conversation--for example, the ability to produce coherent and relevant statements \cite{WaltonInformal,Walton1984-WALLDA,Dutilh,Walton}.
+FDMs using informal logic encode human conversations well, especially within a natural-language context \cite{AnthonyBlair2015}.
+However, a common criticism of FDMs is that their rules depend strongly on the pragmatic context, and overlook relevant details of a successful conversation--for example, the ability to produce coherent and relevant statements \cite{WaltonInformal,Walton1984-WALLDA,Dutilh,Walton}.
 They also are comparatively non-exhaustive and vulnerable to paradoxes and fallacies \cite{Dutilh}.
-However, it is common for human communication to be flexible enough to not consider these dialogue acts critical failures.
+That said, human communication is flexible enough to not consider these dialogue acts critical failures.
 In this work we pose the question as to whether these rules must really adhere to context and coherence.